-Essentially, answering these 10 questions (and others like them) can help you create a business itinerary just like you would create a vacation itinerary.
-And according to dictionary.com, an itinerary is merely “a detailed plan for a journey.”
-If writing down the details of your vacation helps you clarify your journey’s goals and expectations, then how much more important is writing down the details of your business venture?!?
+Essentially, answering these ten questions (and others like them) can help you create a business itinerary just as you would create a vacation itinerary.
+According to dictionary.com, an itinerary is merely “a detailed plan for a journey.”
+If writing down the details of your vacation helps you clarify your journey’s goals and expectations, then how much more will it help on your business journey?

-First, answering the 10 essential business start-up questions helps you look at every part of your business simultaneously.
+First, answering the ten essential business start-up questions helps you look at every part of your business simultaneously.
 Writing everything down on paper will help you draw parallels between each of the various areas of your business and analyze them for structural soundness.

-Secondly, writing a start-up business plan forces your brain to take the next steps before you actually take them.
+Next, writing a start-up business plan forces your brain to take the next steps before you actually take them.
 It allows you to make predictions about the future before you even begin your business.
 You see, by writing out a business plan, you can forecast growth, expansion, employee hiring, marketing, and more.

 Writing out a start-up business plan never hurts a business owner.
 In my experience, it only serves to help the business and the business owner. – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet